Ebazhanov/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 - [ ] high -variance modeling
 - [x] ensemble modeling

 #### Q50.
-Your data science team wants to use ml to better filter out spam messages.
+Your data science team wants to use machine learning to better filter out spam messages.
 The team has gathered a database of 100,000 messages that have been identified as spam or not spam.
-If you are using supervised ml, what would you call this data set?
+If you are using supervised machine learning, what would you call this data set?

-- [ ] ml algorithm
+- [ ] machine learning algorithm
 - [x] training set
 - [ ] big data test set
 - [ ] data cluster